-The Amalfi coast map shows you just how serene, picturesque stretch of coastline found in Italy on the northern coast of the Salerno Gulf.
+The Amalfi coast map shows you a serene, picturesque stretch of coastline found in Italy on the northern coast of the Salerno Gulf.
 The Amalfi coast stretches for approximately 43.5 square miles throughout the Province of Salerno, and it is known for its inviting beaches, the striking architecture of its cities, and beautiful landmarks.

 The Amalfi coast was listed as a UNESCO World Heritage Site in 1997, and thousands of tourists come to visit the Amalfi coast from around the world every year.
 What follows is a map of the Almafi coast along with some facts about its most famous cities and landmarks.

 Sorrento is probably the easiest place on the Amalfi coast to reach for most travelers, and as a result of this, it’s most people’s first stop on their tour of the Amalfi coast.
 Sorrento overlooks the Bay of Naples and is known for its production of citrus fruits wines, olives, and nuts.
 It makes the perfect jumping-off point for trips to both Pompeii and Naples.
 Both short cruises and full-day tours are offered by boat, including a full-day tour Pompeii and Mt.
 Vesuvius.
 There’s also a Herculaneum tour which swings by many UNESCO-sites including the gymnasium of Herculaneum and the public baths.
 The Piazza Tasso and the Pondazione Sorrento are notable sights in the city.
 The town can grow rather busy in the summer season when visitors from all the world flock to it, but it’s inviting atmosphere and strategic location make it an excellent place to visit for those touring the coast.